floffel/substitution/README.md

 * Follow any room on any server
 * Search for rooms on servers

-For a first expressions, look at: https://app.substitution.art/#/feed/photo_art:matrix.org (you have to be logged in first)
+For a first expression, look at: https://app.substitution.art/#/feed/photo_art:matrix.org (you have to be logged in first)

-## Developement
+## Development
 ### Big TODOs:
 - Fix inline todos
 - Implement more features
 - Rewrite translations to use singular or plural, not both/mixed
 - Release on Android and IOS

-### Prerequirements for run/build:
+### Pre-Requirements for run/build:
 On gentoo, it requires dev-libs/olm to run.
 ```
 git clone https://github.com/floffel/flutter-emoji-selector     # until changes merged